helene-todd/PCBS_CellularAutomata/README.md

 foo@bar:~$ python main.py -f grids/oscillators/pulsar.txt -r 1 3 3
 ```
 <p align="center"><img src="gifs/pulsar_r.gif" height="300"></p>
-As you can see, what was previously an oscillator is now still.
+As you can see, what was previously an oscillator now becomes a still state.

 ## Prior programming skills